-PhD students should complete and pass the PhD qualifying requirements appropriate to their option (EE or CPE) by the end of their first year of study if they enter the program with an MS or at the completion of 30 credits if they enter the program with a BS.
+PhD students should complete and pass the PhD qualifying requirements appropriate to their option (Electrical Engineering or Computer Engineering) by the end of their first year of study if they enter the program with an MS or at the completion of 30 credits if they enter the program with a BS.
 The qualifying requirement has 3 components:

-Graduate Academic Fundamentals: This component can be satisfied by taking the required graduate courses in the MS major (EE or CPE) and obtaining a GPA ≥3.5; passing a written exam based on the required courses; or passing a written exam based on 3 courses in the student’s area of specialization.
+Graduate Academic Fundamentals: This component can be satisfied by taking the required graduate courses in the MS major (Electrical Engineering or Computer Engineering) and obtaining a GPA ≥3.5; passing a written exam based on the required courses; or passing a written exam based on 3 courses in the student’s area of specialization.

 PhD candidates must also pass the PhD comprehensive examination.
 This examination verifies that the student is sufficiently prepared to conduct scholarly research in the selected area of the PhD dissertation.
 Consequently, the PhD comprehensive examination focuses on advanced graduate studies and a formal PhD research proposal.
 The comprehensive examination is scheduled by the student’s major advisor at the convenience of the committee members, administered by the major advisor, and is conducted by the committee members.
 The comprehensive examination consists of two parts: a written examination followed by an oral examination.
 The oral examination is scheduled within four weeks of successful completion of the written examination, with two weeks notice to the UMass Dartmouth community.
 The form and content of both parts of the examination are set by the student’s committee.
-Successful completion of both the written and oral examination is determined by the unanimous consent of the committee.
+Doctoral students receive a P in Pre-Dissertation Research (ECE 603) upon successful completion of both the written and oral examination, as determined by the unanimous consent of the committee.
 Students failing to give satisfactory performance on either part of the examination are allowed a single re-examination of either all or a portion of either examination as determined by the committee.

 PhD candidates must successfully complete a PhD dissertation.
 Successful completion of the PhD dissertation is indicated by the satisfactory oral defense of a written dissertation that represents an original contribution to the scholarly research literature of the field and approval of the written document by all committee members.
-The dissertation requires 18 credits of PhD dissertation research (ECE 701).
+The dissertation requires 18 credits of Doctoral Dissertation Research (ECE 701).

 More specific information about each requirement can be found in the Department Graduate Handbook.